Stability of solutions of certain extended Ricci flow systems: Introduction

-where $\tau_{g,\gamma} \phi$ is the harmonic map Laplacian (or tension field) of $\phi$, $d\phi \otimes d\phi = \phi^* \gamma$, and $c$ is a (possibly time-dependent) coupling constant.
-This was introduced in the case $\mcl{N} = \R$ in \cite{List2008}, and the general case was addressed in \cite{Muller2012}.
-This flow also arises naturally in certain contexts; see Section \ref{subsec:hrf-setup} for examples.
+where $\tau_{g,\gamma} \phi$ is the harmonic map Laplacian of $\phi$, $\nabla\phi \otimes \nabla\phi = \phi^* \gamma$, and $c$ is a (possibly time-dependent) coupling constant.
+This was introduced by List in the case $\mcl{N} = \R$ \cite{List2008}, and the general case was addressed by M\"uller \cite{Muller2012}.
+This flow appears naturally in certain situations; see Section \ref{subsec:hrf-setup} for examples.

-For this flow we demonstrate the stability of fixed points $(g,\phi)$, where $g$ is an Einstein metric of negative curvature, and $\phi$ is constant.
+We will demonstrate the stability of fixed points $(g,\phi)$ of a modified version of \eqref{eq:hrf}, where $\phi$ is constant and $g$ is a strictly linearly stable Einstein metric.
+For this and the other flows in this paper, we assume linear stability of a metric with respect to the following linear operator on symmetric $2$-tensors on $(\mcl{B},g)$:

+where $\Delta_\ell$ is the Lichnerowicz Laplacian and $\lambda < 0$ is specified (usually as the Einstein constant of a metric).
+Linear stability means that there exists $\epsilon > 0$ such that, for all symmetric 2-tensors $h$ taken from some appropriate tensor space,